jbx-protocol/juice-interface/README.md

   cd juice-juicehouse
   ```

-1. Create an `.env` file in the root directory which mirrors the `.sample.env` file.
+1. Create an `.env` file in the root directory which mirrors the `.example.env` file.

 1. Install dependencies and start the app: